EDUnter/online-store/README.md

 ## 💻 Project

-The Online Store consists in a simple sotere where the users can buy the best products online with the best prices.
+The Online Store consists in a simple store where the users can buy the best products online with the best prices.
 ## :memo: License

 This project is unde the MIT license.
 Open [LICENSE](LICENSE.md) archive to get more info